 Required Textbook: Available from Queen’s Campus Bookstore (http://www.campusbookstore.com): Sherwood, L. & Ward, C. (2015) Human Physiology: From Cells to Systems (3rd Canadian edition).

-Specifically, students must express themselves in their own words, and cite sources when they use outside information.
+Specifically, for PHGY 215 Principles of Mammalian Physiology I, students must express themselves in their own words, and cite sources when they use outside information.
 Verbatim copying of the module text or textbook is considered plagiarism and is a breach of academic integrity.
-Further, lying and misrepresentation are dishonest and violate the six core values of academic integrity.
+Further, lying and misrepresentation are dishonest and violate the core values of academic integrity.

-This material is copyrighted and is for the sole use of students registered in PHGY 215.
-This material shall not be distributed or disseminated to anyone other than students registered in PHGY 215.
-Failure to abide by these conditions is a breach of copyright, and may also constitute a breach of academic integrity under the University Senate’s Academic Integrity Policy Statement.
+This material is copyrighted and is for the sole use of students registered in PHGY 215 Principles of Mammalian Physiology I. This material shall not be distributed or disseminated to anyone other than students registered in PHGY 215 Principles of Mammalian Physiology I. Failure to abide by these conditions is a breach of copyright, and may also constitute a breach of academic integrity under the University Senate’s Academic Integrity Policy Statement.